 The type of weather barrier plays an important role in the effective moisture and condensation management of an external wall.
 It is the responsibility of the project (façade) engineer or designer to specify an appropriate type of weather barrier.
-For projects with serviceability wind pressure of 2 KPa or less and ultimate wind pressure of 3 KPa or less, the recommended pro clima SOLITEX EXTASANA® pliable membrane (wall wrap or sarking) may be used.
-Projects with higher wind pressures generally require a rigid air barrier.
+For residential projects located in NZS 3604:2011 Wind Zones up to Very High, pliable membrane

-For information about technical properties and correct application of pro clima products refer to pro clima technical documents, and SOLITEX EXTASANA^{} Application and Fixing Guides.
+For information about technical properties and correct application of pro clima products refer to pro clima technical documents, and SOLITEX EXTASANA® (ADHERO) Application and Fixing Guides.